Check out our current promo

 How Strivr is helping companies leverage VR for active shooter preparedness training

-Some organizations, such as Walmart and Verizon, have developed their own methodology for active shooter training.
-In these cases, we’ve taken their methodology and tailored custom experiences to help teach their key principles and allow practice with them.
+Some customers, such as Verizon, have developed their own methodology for active shooter training.
+In this cases, we took their methodology and created custom experiences to help teach their key principles and allow practice with them.

 At this point, the learning begins.
 How do you react initially?
 Where should you go and what do you need to pay attention to?
 How do you remain safe?
 Employees are guided through the company’s methodology for how to take the right actions, and in the virtual world, they experience actually doing it.

-Many organizations do not have their own methodology, which is why Strivr has partnered with Strategos, a leading consultancy, to develop a pre-built immersive content module that teaches the 3-OUT method: get out, lock out, and take out.
+Many organizations do not have their own methodology, which is why Strivr has partnered with Strategos, a leading consultancy, to develop a pre-built, off-the-shelf immersive content module that teaches the 3-OUT method: Get out, Lock out, Take out.
+Get a sneak peak by watching the preview trailer video above.

 The technique provides guidelines, tactics, and best practices for responding to a potentially life-threatening armed attacker scenario.
 Importantly, the VR experience offers mental, physical, and emotional reps for a high stress situation.